adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-components-from-other-modules-en_US.md

 end
 ```

 We added `import MyappWeb.MyCoreComponents` just below the actual `import MyappWeb.CoreComponents`.
-Dont forget to remove `import MyappWeb.MyCoreComponents` from `PageLive` and `OtherPageLive` too.
+Don't forget to remove `import MyappWeb.MyCoreComponents` from `PageLive` and `OtherPageLive` too.

 ## Recap!

 - You can use components from other modules using the `<MyappWeb.ModuleName.component_name>` syntax.
 - You can use aliases to shorten module function calls like `alias MyappWeb.ModuleName` to use `<ModuleName.component_name>` syntax.
 - If the component in question is used in a lot of places in the application consider placing it in your `CoreComponents`.
-- Behind the scenes `use MyappWeb, :something` just inserts code from `MyappWeb`'s `def somethind() do` into your module so you have access to all tools needed to do your work.
+- Behind the scenes `use MyappWeb, :something` just inserts code from `MyappWeb`'s `def something() do` into your module so you have access to all tools needed to do your work.